edgedb/edgedb/docs/stdlib/json.rst

     db> select <json>cal::to_local_date(datetime_current(), 'UTC');
     {'"2019-04-02"'}

-Subsequently, any :eql:type:`Object` can be casted as :eql:type:`json`.
-This will produce the same JSON value as the serialized JSON of that object.
-Furthermore, this result is the same as the output of a :eql:stmt:`select expression <select>` in *JSON mode*, including the shape of the type:
+Additionally, any :eql:type:`Object` in EdgeDB can be casted as a :eql:type:`json` type.
+This produces the same JSON value as the JSON-serialized result of that said object.
+Furthermore, this result will be the same as the output of a :eql:stmt:`select expression <select>` in *JSOM mode*, including the shape of that type:

 .. code-block:: edgeql-repl